 There are no specific educational requirements for the role, although we expect that the most promising candidates will typically possess PhDs or equivalent research experience.

-Salary and location
+Salary, duration, and location

 Research Fellows will be compensated in line with our salary principles.
 Depending on their experience, we expect that successful candidates’ annual compensation will typically fall between £45,000 and £60,000 if based in Oxford, UK.
 In cases where a Research Fellow resides partly or entirely in a city with a higher cost of living, this salary will be adjusted to account for the difference.
 In exceptional cases, there may be some flexibility in compensation.
 Benefits will include health, dental, and vision insurance, flexible work hours, a £1,000 annual training budget, extended parental leave, ergonomic equipment, 3% pension contribution, and 25 days of paid vacation.